storax/vagrant-boxes/README.md

 The following env vars must be present:
 * `PACKER_ATLAS_TOKEN` Atlas API Token

+You can get it from your profile page.

 run the following command to build/upload individual boxes:
 ```
 $ bundle exec thor packer:build --os=ubunut --os_version=14.04.2-server